tournament-js/autonomy/api.md

 ````

 ### $.zip(xs, ys [, zs [, ..]]) :: ls
-zip takes n arrays and returns an array of n length arrays by joining the input arrays on index.
+zip takes n arrays and returns an array$. of n length arrays by joining the input arrays on index.
 If any input array is short, excess elements of the longer arrays are discarded.

 ````javascript